naschidaniel/spatialMOS/README.md

 ```

-#### GEFS Weather Reforcasts (Forecast Archive)
+#### GEFS Weather Reforecasts (Forecast Archive)

 Previous mean and spread ensemble forecasts of the GEFS weather model can be downloaded free of charge from the FTP in a resolution of 1° x 1°.
 To load the data the program [retostauffer/PyGFSV2](https://github.com/retostauffer/PyGFSV2) is required.
 A forked version can be downloaded under [naschidaniel/PyGFSV2](https://github.com/naschidaniel/PyGFSV2).
-With `sh GFSV2_bulk.sh` the archive GEFS Reforcasts can be downloaded.
+With `sh GFSV2_bulk.sh` the archive GEFS Reforecasts can be downloaded.
 The program creates folders based on the year numbers.
-These folders can be stored directly in `./data/get_available_data/gefs_reforcast/nwp` for further statistical processing.
+These folders can be stored directly in `./data/get_available_data/gefs_reforecast/nwp` for further statistical processing.

 #### GEFS Weather Forecasts